 FDR, as Roosevelt is popularly known, created a comprehensive network of social services under the designation “The New Deal.”
-The program helped revitalize the depressed national economy and many of its initiatives, such as the Social Security Administration and the Federal Communications Commission, remain in operation.
+The program helped to revitalize the depressed national economy and many of its initiatives, such as the Social Security Administration and the Federal Communications Commission, which remain in operation.
 As well as his expansive social policies, Roosevelt’s assured bearing brought confidence to the distressed public.
 Although he was unable to walk unassisted because of a debilitating attack of polio he had suffered in 1921, FDR was careful to present himself as a hale and jaunty optimist who was seldom seen without a grin.
 The President was one of the first national leaders to use the radio as a means of establishing a rapport with the American public.
 Among his many inspiring pronouncements, the most enduring is from Roosevelt’s first inaugural address: “The only thing we have to fear is fear itself.”

 A World War I American AMSCO tank occupied Roosevelt Triangle until 1942 when it was removed along with military artillery displayed in many other small park triangles, and salvaged as material to support the war effort during World War II.
 The bronze sculpture that now stands in Roosevelt Triangle was donated by the Peter Putnam-Mildred Andrews Fund in 1976.
 This abstract piece, Harlem Hybrid, is the work of Richard Hunt and is constructed from welded bronze plate.
 Hunt is an African American artist with an international reputation.
 He has produced a number of public sculptures, most in his native Chicago, in a career that has spanned over thirty years.
 In New York, Hunt has exhibited his work at the Museum of Modern Art and the Studio Museum of Harlem.
 Although Hunt’s work is purely abstract and usually executed in metal or discarded machine-made parts, admirers find consistent evocations of plant life and geological formations in his work.